 The world of telecommunications is changing rapidly, and if you're not on top of it, you could be at a disadvantage.

 VoIP services are an alternative telephone system that can help businesses save money, time and headache by cutting maintenance costs and improving productivity.
-It's also easy for employees to make phone calls because they're familiar with how computers work rather than learning another complicated phone system.
+It's also easy for employees to make phone calls because they're familiar with computers rather than learning another complicated phone system.

 Read on to discover what makes VoIP an excellent option for businesses.